WHERE IS YOUR WEDDING GARMENT?

-As seen in the Parable, it takes you having on your wedding garment (God’s righteousness) to dine, fellowship, and reign with the King in this life and in eternity.
+As seen in the Parable, it takes you having on your wedding garment (trusting in, holding unto, and walking in God’s righteousness) to dine, fellowship, and reign with the King in this life and in eternity.

 17 For if by the one man’s offense death reigned through the one, much more those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.)
 (NKJV).

 Many believers today are not reigning in this life because they are not always wearing, putting on, or clinging to God’s righteousness which they have received through faith in Jesus Christ.